 Missing data are handled using multiple imputation techniques to ensure that the analyses remain robust and unbiased.
 This approach involves creating several imputed datasets where missing values are estimated based on observed data.
-Specifically, we will use the Additive Regression, Bootstrapping, and Predictive Mean Matching (aregImpute) function in R package Hmisc(13) to conduct at least five multiple imputations.
+Specifically, we will use the Additive Regression, Bootstrapping and Predictive Mean Matching (aregImpute) function in R package $Hmisc^{11}$ to conduct at least five multiple imputations.
 The results from these datasets are then combined to produce final estimates.
 Sensitivity analyses are performed to assess the impact of analysis methods with and without imputation on the primary study findings.

-Loss to Follow-Up
+Loss to follow-up

-Loss to follow-up is addressed through diligent follow-up procedures, including regular contact with participants via phone calls, electronic surveys, and in-person visits, as laid out in the SCTU data management plan.
+Loss to follow-up is addressed through diligent follow-up procedures, including regular contact with participants via phone calls, electronic surveys and in-person visits, as laid out in the SCTU DMP.
 The reasons for and extent of loss to follow-up are documented, and statistical methods, such as missing data imputation described above, are used to account for the impact of censored data on study outcomes.
 This helps maintain the integrity of the dataset and ensures valid and reliable results.

-Ethics and Dissemination
+Ethics and dissemination

-Ethical and Safety Considerations
+Ethical and safety considerations

-The UNIVERSAL study has received ethical approval from relevant ethics committees, including the lacking capacity, consent is sought from a personal or nominated consultee.
-The study adheres to Good
+The UNIVERSAL study has received ethical approval from relevant ethics committees, including the English Ethics reference number 22/WM/0119 and the Scottish Ethics reference number 22-SS-0101.
+Informed consent is obtained from all participants or their consultee before enrolment.
+For participants lacking capacity, consent is sought from a personal or nominated consultee.
+The study adheres to Good Clinical Practice (GCP) guidelines and current data protection regulations, ensuring the ethical conduct of research and the protection of participant rights.